beaker-project/beaker/documentation/admin-guide/man/beaker-usage-reminder.rst

 Options
 -------

-.. option:: --reservation-expiry <reservation-expiry>
+.. option:: --reservation-expiry <hours>

-   Warn users about their reservations expiring in <hours> hours.
+   Warn users about their reservations expiring less than <hours> in the future.
+The default is 24.

-.. option:: --reservation-length <reservation-length> , --waiting-recipe-age <waiting-recipe-age>
+.. option:: --reservation-length <days>, --waiting-recipe-age <hours>

-   Report users about their systems which have been reserved for longer than <days> days and there is at least one recipe waiting for longer than <hours> hours for those systems.
+   Remind users about their systems which have been reserved for longer than
+   <days> and there is at least one recipe waiting for longer than <hours> for
+   those systems.
+The defaults are 3 and 1 respectively.

-.. option:: --delayed-job-age <delayed-job-age>
+.. option:: --delayed-job-age <days>

-   Warn users about their jobs which have been queued for longer than <days> days.
+   Warn users about their jobs which have been queued for longer than <days>.
+   The default is 14.

 Exit status
 -----------